 On the Thursday and Friday of the second week of school, the sixth, seventh, and eighth graders, along with their teachers, spend two days together at Camp Winaukee, in New Hampshire, working on individual and upper school goals.
 The object of this trip is to build a community within the whole upper school and set goals for the year.

-Sixth Grade Cultural Studies Trip to Heifer International Global Village.
+Sixth Grade Cultural Studies Trip to East Hill Farm School

-In the spring, the sixth graders go to the Heifer International Global Village in Rutland, Massachusetts, and through interactive exhibits and activities are immersed in the study of cultures around the world.
+In the spring, the sixth graders go to East Hill Farm School in New Hampshire, and through interactive exhibits and activities are immersed in the study of culture and community.

 Seventh Grade Hiking Trip with Appalachian Mountain Club